LAVA-LAB/logRASM/ReadMe.md

 Since reproducing all these results takes multiple weeks, we also provide an option to reproduce the results partially.

+## Resolving out-of-memory errors

+The provided experiments scripts contain the same parameters as used in the experiments of [1], which are run on server running Debian, with an AMD Ryzen Threadripper PRO 5965WX
+CPU, 512 GB of RAM, and an NVIDIA GeForce RTX 4090 GPU.
+When running on a machine with less resources, you might get out-of-memory errors.
+To resolve these issues, try lowering the following parameters:

+- `--verify_batch_size`, which is 30000 by default and can be reduced to, e.g., 5000 (or even lower)
+- `--forward_pass_batch_size`, which is 1 million by default and can be reduce to, e.g., 100k

+We recommend first lowering the `verify_batch_size`, and only change `forward_pass_batch_size` if that does not resolve the error.

 ## Reproducing the results from [1] partially

 To reproduce the experiments partially, run the following command in the main directory of the artifact (expected run time with GPU acceleration: about 8 hours):